pootlepress/pootle-page-builder/README.txt

 = 5.0.0 =
 * 2017-09-28
+* New - Layouts more flexible and robust (use newer tech)
 * New - Mobile behaviour for rows and columns
 * New - Full width content option for rows
 * New - Frontend styles optimization